renzofbn/portfolio/src/pages/posts/decorators.md

 tags: ["Python", "Theory"]
 tableOfContents: true
 ---

 Decorators in Python are a **powerful and elegant** way to modify or extend the behavior of a function or class without altering its original implementation.

 To understand how decorators work, we first need to grasp the concept of **closures**.

 ## Closures

-Are functions that remembers the environment in which they were created.
+Those functions that remembers the environment in which they were created are called `closures`.

 Even if the outer function finishes execution, the inner function can still access the variables from that scope.
 This feature allows you to *remember* values across multiple function calls.

 ```python